-Diets of commercially important groundfish species in the Gulf of Alaska during the summer of 1990 were analyzed by Yang (1993).
-Although Atka mackerel were not sampled as a predator species, it can be inferred that the major prey items of Gulf of Alaska Atka mackerel would likely be euphausiids and copepods as found in Aleutian Islands Atka mackerel (Yang, 1999).
-The abundance of Atka mackerel in the Gulf of Alaska is much lower compared to the Aleutian Islands.
-Atka mackerel only showed up as a minor component in the diet of arrowtooth flounder in the Gulf of Alaska (Yang, 1993).
-Adult Atka mackerel in the Aleutians are consumed by a variety of piscivores, including groundfish (e.g., Pacific cod and arrowtooth flounder, Livingston et al., unpubl. manuscr.), marine mammals (e.g., northern fur seals and Steller sea lions, Kajimura 1984, NMFS 1995, Sinclair and Zeppelin 2002), and seabirds (e.g., thick-billed murres, tufted puffins, and short-tailed shearwaters, Springer et al. 1999).
+Diets of commercially important groundfish species in the GOA during the summer of 1990 were analyzed by Yang (1993).
+Although Atka mackerel were not sampled as a predator species, it can be inferred that the major prey items of GOA Atka mackerel would likely be euphausiids and copepods as found in AI Atka mackerel (Yang, 1999).
+The abundance of Atka mackerel in the Gulf of Alaska is much lower compared to the AI.
+Atka mackerel only showed up as a minor component in the diet of arrowtooth flounder in the GOA (Yang, 1993).
+Adult Atka mackerel in the Aleutians are consumed by a variety of piscivores, including groundfish (e.g., Pacific cod and arrowtooth flounder, Livingston et al., unpubl. manuscr.), marine mammals (e.g., northern fur seals and Steller sea lions, Kajimura 1984, NMFS 1995, Sinclair and Zeppelin 2002, Sinclair et al. 2013), and seabirds (e.g., thick-billed murres, tufted puffins, and short-tailed shearwaters, Springer et al. 1999).